uidaholib/documents-digital-collections-template/pages/about.md

 ## About the Collection

 This collection features 338 newsletters published by the Moscow Food Co-op, which is a cooperatively-owned grocery store in Moscow, Idaho.
-The University of Idaho digitized these newsletters and created this collection to share the newsletters with the public.
+The U of I Library digitized these newsletters and created this collection to share the newsletters with the public.

 ### About the Moscow Food Co-op